CodeYourFuture/CYF-Workshops/prioritisation-and-estimating/README.md

 # Prioritisation & Estimation

-## Introduction to Prioritization (20 mins)
+## Introduction to Prioritisation (20 mins)

-Your objective in this section is to understand why prioritization matters in software development.
+Your objective in this section is to understand why prioritisation matters in software development.

 1 minute: Individually, think of as many reasons as you can that prioritisation matters in software development.